spring-projects/spring-retry/README.md

     class="org.springframework.retry.interceptor.RetryOperationsInterceptor"/>
 ```

-For more detail on how to configure AOP interceptors, see the Spring User Guide.
+For more detail on how to configure AOP interceptors, see the [Spring Framework Documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/index.html).

 The preceding example uses a default `RetryTemplate` inside the interceptor.
 To change the
 policies or listeners, you need only inject an instance of `RetryTemplate` into the